-If you are like many people, you don’t want to hire a lawyer after a minor accident.
+Like many people, you don’t want to hire a lawyer after a minor accident.
 Instead, you’d like to get the largest settlement for your car accident on your own without a lawyer.
-We understand that many people want to settle their insurance claim independently, but they don’t know where to start.
+We understand that many people want to settle their insurance claims independently but don’t know where to start.

 In today’s blog post, we share our 4-part video series that will walk you through the basics of making a personal injury claim.
 Vermont car accident attorney Drew Palcsik will walk you through the process in each video.
-We will cover how to prove injuries, prove fault, collect important documents, and submitting them to the insurance company.
+We will cover how to prove injuries, faults, collect important documents, and submit them to the insurance company.

 By the end of today’s blog, you will understand the basics of making your insurance claim.

 How To Get An Accident Settlement Without A Lawyer Mini-Series

 Providing Proof of Injury

 In our first video, Drew asks how badly you were hurt and how easy it is to prove your injuries.

 Generally speaking, the more obvious the injury, the more straightforward the healing process, and the quicker your recovery, the easier it will be to handle the injury claim on your own.

 Bumps and bruises, scratches, and cuts.
 Feeling sore for a few days, generally getting better within a week.
 Most injury lawyers aren’t going to take these cases, and you might wind up representing yourself.
 Even a broken bone that heals up without surgery will probably fall into the category of claims you could handle on your own.

 However, if you find an injury that leaves you in pain and the doctors stumped, you may not want to settle immediately.
 Drew covers types of injuries you may wish to consult a lawyer so you don’t make a hasty decision for a lifelong injury.